 Has a 12-page watercolor pad and 6 brushes in different sizes.
-36 watercolor paints with palette for mixing colors.
-Vibrant pigments.
-Easy to use.
-Portable set.
+Boasts 36 vibrant watercolor paints with palette for mixing colors.
+Easy to use and is portable.
 Easy to put in storage.
 Suitable for kids and adults.

 A buyer noted the paper peels after the third layer of paint.

-Whether it's a means of personal expression, self-care during a stressful period, or simply a way to pass the time, finding a hobby that truly resonates with you can be life altering.
-Something that doesn't have too many upfront costs is a great way to develop your pastime without depleting your bank account, and one excellent option is watercolor painting.
+Whether as a means of personal expression, self-care during a stressful period, or simply a way to pass the time, finding a hobby that truly resonates with you is important.
+Something that requires minimal upfront investment is a great way to develop your pastime without depleting your wallet, and one excellent option is watercolor painting.

 To help make the process of selecting a quality set of watercolor paints as easy as possible, we're focusing on six key factors: quality, permanence, transparency, staining, type, and colors.